Beach Hazards Statement issued for Mason, Muskegon, Oceana, Ottawa by NWS - News Break

 Beach Hazards Statement issued for Mason, Muskegon, Oceana, Ottawa by NWS

-Effective: 2021-06-23 22:19:00 EDT Expires: 2021-06-24 22:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
+Effective: 2021-06-23 11:25:00 EDT Expires: 2021-06-24 22:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
 Please check with your local authorities on potential beach closures.
-Target Area: Mason; Muskegon; Oceana; Ottawa BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THURSDAY EVENING * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
-Piers may be heavily swamped by waves. * WHERE...Mason, Oceana, Ottawa and Muskegon counties. * WHEN...Through Thursday evening. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers. * ADDITIONAL DETAILS...Beaches with particularly dangerous conditions include Grand Haven State Park and Pere Marquette Park in Muskegon.alerts.weather.gov
+Target Area: Mason; Muskegon; Oceana; Ottawa BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THURSDAY EVENING * WHAT...High wave action, strong currents, and dangerous swimming conditions continue.
+Piers will continue to be heavily swamped by waves. * WHERE...Mason, Oceana, Ottawa and Muskegon counties. * WHEN...Through Thursday evening. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers.alerts.weather.gov